Neo-Assyrian Empire: Literary and religious traditions

+Western view of the isle of Elephantine, Egypt, where the Elephantine papyri and ostraca were found.

-Some Aramaic stories spread far beyond northern Mesopotamia.
-The Story of Ahikar follows a legendary royal advisor named Ahikar of Sennacherib and Esarhaddon and is first attested on a papyrus from Elephantine in Egypt from c.
-500 BC.
+Some Aramaic stories spread far beyond Upper Mesopotamia.
+The Story of Ahikar follows a legendary royal advisor named Ahikar of Sennacherib and Esarhaddon and is first attested on an Elephantine papyrus from c.
+500 BCE.
 This story proved popular and was translated into many languages.
-Other tales from Egypt include stories of the Egyptian hero Inarus, a fictionalized version of the rebel Inaros I, fighting against Esarhaddon's invasion of Egypt as well as a tale recounting the civil war between Ashurbanipal and Shamash-shum-ukin.
+Other tales from Egypt include stories of the Egyptian hero Inarus, a fictionalized version of the rebel Inaros I, fighting against Esarhaddon's invasion of Egypt, as well as a tale recounting the civil war between Ashurbanipal and Šamaš-šuma-ukin.
 Some Egyptian tales feature a queen of the Amazons named Serpot, possibly based on Shammuramat.

-Several legends of Assyria are known from Greco-Roman texts, including a fictional narrative of the founding of the Assyrian Empire and Nineveh by the legendary figure Ninus, as well as tales of Ninus's powerful wife Semiramis, another fictionalized version of Shammuramat.
+Several legends of Assyria are known from Greco-Roman texts, including a fictional narrative of the founding of the empire and Nineveh by the legendary figure Ninus, as well as tales of Ninus's powerful wife Semiramis, another fictionalized version of Shammuramat.
 Legendary accounts were written of the empire's fall, erroneously linked to the reign of the effeminate Sardanapalus, a fictionalized version of Ashurbanipal.